NuoChenKIT/Assignment_2/README.txt

 ## 4. Discussion & Trade-offs
 **Model Size vs. Quality**: Removing one transformer layer reduced the model size by approximately 7 million parameters (about 5.7% of the total size).
-Theoretically, this should reduce training memory usage and increase inference speed, while only slightly impacting the model’s reasoning capability.
+Theoretically, this should reduce training memory usage and increase inference speed.
 The quality drop is noticeable.
 This suggests that for a specific domain like BMW news, the full capacity of GPT-2 might not be strictly necessary, or conversely, that every layer counts for fluency.

 **Training Speed**: The reduced model trained faster.
 In a large-scale production environment, reducing layers can significantly save GPU/CPU costs and latency.